amplify-education/serverless-vpc-discovery/README.md

     vpcDiscovery:
       vpcName: '${opt:env}'
       securityGroupNames:
-        - '${opt:env}_NAME OF SECURITY GROUP'
+        - '${opt:env}_<name of security group>'
   example4:
     handler: handler.example
     # override basic subnet names and security group names
     vpcDiscovery:
       vpcName: '${opt:env}'
       subnetNames: # optional if securityGroupNames are specified
-        - '${opt:env}_NAME OF SUBNET'
+        - '${opt:env}_<name of subnet>'
       securityGroupNames:  # optional if subnetNames are specified
-        - '${opt:env}_NAME OF SECURITY GROUP'
+        - '${opt:env}_<name of security group>'
 ```
+> NOTE: The core serverless `provider.vpc` will inherit or extended functions vpc config after the plugin apply.

 > NOTE: The naming pattern we used here was building off the vpc name for the subnet and security group by extending it with the the subnet and security group name.
-This makes it easier to switch to different vpcs by changing the environment variable in the command line
+This makes it easier to switch to different vpcs by changing the environment variable in the command line.

-> NOTE: The core sls `provider.vpc` config will change the plugin behavior.

 ## Running Tests
 To run the test: